Katie Benzan: Washington Mystics

-Benzan went undrafted in the 2022 WNBA Draft, but signed a training camp contract with the Washington Mystics.Benzan made the Opening Day roster, but was cut on May 6, 2022, when the team signed Kennedy Burke.She signed a hardship contract with the Mystics on May 8, 2022.
-Benzan made WNBA history when she checked into her first ever game on May 8th, as she became the first Dominican player to play in the league.
-Benzan was released from her hardship contract with the Mystics on May 16, 2022.
+Benzan went undrafted in the 2022 WNBA draft, but signed a training camp contract with the Washington Mystics.
+Benzan made the Opening Day roster, but was cut on May 6, 2022, when the team signed Kennedy Burke.
+She signed a hardship contract with the Mystics on May 8.
+Benzan made WNBA history when she checked into her first ever game on May 8, as she became the first Dominican player to play in the league.
+Benzan was released from her hardship contract with the Mystics on May 16.

+Executive career

+On June 10, 2025, the Utah Jazz announced that Benzan would be promoted to serve as the general manager for the Salt Lake City Stars of the NBA G League.